manishxzaviour/CDAC_Notes/DB/pages/right outer join.md

 - ### will print all rows of d
 - d is #[[driven table]] #detail and e is #[[driving table]] -
+- ## display null on the left side
+-
+- no of rows = no of rows in right table
+-